Rettai Vaal Kuruvi: Plot

 The story sets back to the vintage Madras Presidency.
-Gopi works in the National TV Station under his handler, a confidant and good friend Margabandhu.
+Gopi works in the National TV Station under his handler Margabandhu, a confidant and good friend.
 Though Gopi has already been married to Thulasi, the rightful daughter of his aunt, he finds love in Radha, who is a reputed singer.
 Gopi swaps between the two consorts, and the film sets in a mood of hilarious, romantic journey.
 This goes on until it ends up in admitting both of the wives at a same hospital due to different reasons.
 He manages to cover up his secret love to be known from each other, which fails in the end.
 Finally, the film ends on a happy note sharing the lives between the trio and two beautiful little kids.